Clinical validation is not product-market fit

 Accelerators & innovation programmes

 You're supporting health innovators but most of your cohort won't achieve meaningful traction.
 I help you build demand-side thinking into your programmes so founders face the hard questions early.
+Adoption thinking should be embedded from the beginning.

 What I do